 It’s the next generation that Disneynature particularly wants to reach with this film, evident in its simplistic narration.
 Hoping to impress with the raw beauty of the Maasai Mara in order to encourage its future conservation, African Cats is a visual spectacle.

-African Cats is on general release from 27th April 2012.
+African Cats is released nationwide on 27th April 2012.